-- Veterans who purchase their property using money from their pensions, insurance settlements or bonuses can receive an exemption that reduces their assessments.
+Veterans who purchase their property using money from their pensions, insurance settlements, or bonuses can receive an exemption that reduces their assessments.
 The amount of the exemption is determined by each locality.

-- Exemptions for the Disabled: State law allows exemptions for disabled persons who have documented evidence of their disability and meet certain income limitations and other requirements as determined by each locality.
+State law allows exemptions for disabled persons who have documented evidence of their disability.
+You must meet certain income limitations and other requirements that are determined by your locality.
 The basic exemption is equal to 50% off the value of the property.

 Like the senior citizen exemption, the income limits are set by your locality and must be between $3,000 and $29,000 for the full 50% exemption.
 Your city, town, or school district can also offer exemptions of less than 50% for people whose income exceeds the set limits.

 Each locality decides whether to offer these exemptions, so they might not be available everywhere in the state.